 Make it something you’ll want to play

 This is the best tip for everyone whose goal is to create something for other people.
-Think about the games you enjoy the most, and why you enjoy them.
+Think about the online game development you enjoy the most, and why you enjoy them.
 Is this the thrill of a car race, the challenge of escaping a room, or the ability to create a world of your own in a simulator?
 There are plenty of people just like you, who will enjoy and actively seek out the same themes.
 Imagine the perfect game you would want to play, and set yourself a goal to make it reality.

-Take a look at what’s popular
+Take a look at what’s popular in online game development

 Now, let’s take a bit more cold-headed approach.
 You need to be aware of the general market tendencies at all times.
 This includes not only games but pretty much everything people are interested in these days.
 The latest trending movie will give you a hint of what themes are hot right now.
 The most beloved celebrities are personalities to base your characters off.
 Of course, you can’t create an Avengers-themed game without Marvel’s agreement, but no one can stop you from creating a game about superheroes.
 Everyone is talking about the Game of Thrones?
 Let’s focus on the medieval theme and/or dragons.
 Just remember: being inspired by something is not the same as copying it under a different name.